JackDMcGrath/LOOPY/README.md

 ## Acknowledgements

 The [Scientific Colour Maps](http://www.fabiocrameri.ch/colourmaps.php) ([Crameri, 2018](https://doi.org/10.5194/gmd-11-2541-2018)) is used in LiCSBAS.

+This work was created while completing a PhD at the University of Leeds, School of Earth and Environment, funded by the Natural and Environmental Research Council.

+I thank Andrew Watson for advice with processing and coding, John Elliott for supervision, and the University of Leeds Active Tectonics Research group for feedback.

 *Jack McGrath\
 COMET, School of Earth and Environment, University of Leeds